Mental Health Education

 We believe clients and their families will best be served if, as a community, we talk about and learn about mental illness.

-Every year we host a Covington Educational Event.
-In 2021, we welcomed Dr. Jennifer Ashton to campus to speak about her best-selling book, The Self-Care Solution.
+Every year, we host a specific educational event open to the public.
+In 2021, we welcomed Dr. Jennifer Ashton to campus to speak about the importance of self-care.
 We had about 2,000 people tune in virtually to join the conversation.

 In addition to our annual Covington event, we host a variety of educational workshops at HopeWay.
 These can be smaller, more intimate events for clients and families, or designed to provide topical education for providers in our community.
 Our goal is to provide information and resources for those in need.